-QuickShareTM is the fastest, easiest and smartest ever way to share images.
+QuickShare is the fastest, easiest and smartest ever way to share images.
 With minimal hassle and just a few clicks, moments can be captured with the integrated camera and shared with friends!

-But there is more to QuickShare[TM] than sending images with a picture or email message.
-QuickShare[TM] is about ease of use of all the imaging features of the product.
-Images can be shared phone to phone, with Bluetooth, across the room or between a phone and other paired devices such as PDAs, PCs or printers.
-For example, it would be possible to print a picture directly from the phone using a Bluetooth-enabled printer.
+But there is more to QuickShare than sending images with a picture or e-mail message.
+QuickShare is about ease of use of all the imaging features of the product.
+Images can also be shared via infrared or cable.

-Full graphic 262k colour screen
+Full graphic 65k colour screen

-The large 2.3 inch colour screen, 240x320 pixels, enhances viewing, facilitating high-quality multimedia and entertainment.
+The large 1.9 inch colour screen, 128 x 160 pixels, enhances viewing, facilitating high-quality multimedia and entertainment.
 From standby, the phone features a user interface built on the "desktop" concept, which is widely used in many computer operating systems.
 From here, navigation between different main functions in the phone is done by selecting one of the 3D icons representing these functions.